oscdoctest/Qi-Docs/docs/indexes.rst

 Indexes
 =======

-Indexes are used to speed up search and to order the results of searches.
-A key is used to uniquely identify a record within a collection of records.
+Indexes speed up and order the results of searches.
+A key uniquely identifies a record within a collection of records.
 Keys are unique within the collection.

 In Qi, the key of a QiType is also an index.
-The key is often referred to as the “primary index,” while all other indexes are referred to as secondary indexes or secondaries.
+The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.

-A QiType that is used to define a QiStream must specify its key.
+A QiType that is used to define a QiStream must specify a key.
 When inserting data into a QiStream, every key value must be unique.
 Qi will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

-In .NET, the property of a type is identified by using either an OSIsoft.Qi.QiMemberAttribute and setting its IsKey property to true or by using the System.ComponentModel.DataAnnotations.KeyAttribute.
-In the QiType, the Property or Properties representing the key have their QiTypeProperty.IsKey field set to true.
+In .NET, the QiType properties that define the key are identified using an ``OSIsoft.Qi.QiMemberAttribute`` and setting its ``IsKey`` field to true.
+If the key consists of only a single property it is permissible to use the ``System.ComponentModel.DataAnnotations.KeyAttribute``.
+In the QiType, the Property or Properties representing the key have their ``QiTypeProperty.IsKey`` field set to true.

 Secondary indexes are defined on QiStreams and are applied to a single property.
-You can define many Secondary indexes.
-In addition, secondary indexe values need not be unique.
+You can define many secondary indexes.
+Secondary index values need not be unique.

 Compound Indexes
 ----------------

 Often, a single property (such as a DateTime), is adequate for defining an Index; however, for more complex scenarios Qi allows multiple properties to be defined.
-Indexes defined by multiple properties are called “compound indexes”.
+Indexes defined by multiple properties are *compound indexes*.

-When defining a Compound Index in .NET, you should apply the OSIsoft.Qi.QiMemberAttribute on each of the type’s properties that are combined to define the index.
-Set the IsKey property to true and give the Order field a value.
+When defining a compound index in .NET, you should apply the ``OSIsoft.Qi.QiMemberAttribute`` on each of the type’s properties that are combined to define the index.
+Set the ``IsKey`` property to true and give the ``Order`` field a zero-based index value.
 The Order field defines the precedence of the property when sorting.
 A property with an order of 0 has highest precedence.

-When defining compound indexes outside of .NET, specify the IsKey and Order fields on the QiTypeProperty or Properties.
+When defining compound indexes outside of .NET, specify the IsKey and Order fields on the ``QiTypeProperty`` or Properties.

 Only the primary index (or key) supports compound indexes.

-The Qi REST API methods that use tuples were created to assist you to use compound indexes.
+The Qi REST API methods that use tuples were created to assist you when using compound indexes.

 Working with Indexes